BatGap Logo

 Rick: Retraumatizing yourself.

 David: Yeah, so you don’t really want to go there.
-But anyways, for me, it was over a period of time, a couple of years, it gradually unfolded, and it became clear that the circumstances, why I was working for the police, and indeed, why this marriage and so on like that, a lot of details about my life were a direct spin-off of my previous one.
+But anyway, for me, it was over a period of time—a couple of years.
+It gradually unfolded, and it became clear that the circumstances of why I was working for the police, and indeed why this marriage and so on, a lot of details about my life, were a direct spin-off of my previous one.

 Rick: Which had been?

 And so what happened in this lifetime was that I unfolded the other decision.
 I did marry her.
 I did have that paramilitary career.
-And then when that was resolved, then that whole thing wound down, and it was on to another chapter.
+Then, when that was resolved, that whole thing wound down, and it was on to another chapter.
 So I was kind of a little chapter in there.

 Oh, and there is that question again about imagination and all that.
-But what for me happened at a certain point, just gradually over time, there would be little details that would come up.
-Like three lifetimes ago, I wrote a book, and I looked it up, and there’s a real book.
+But what happened for me at a certain point was that, just gradually over time, there would be little details that would come up.
+Like, three lifetimes ago, I wrote a book, and I looked it up, and there’s a real book.

 Rick: You should claim royalties.

-David: I don’t think It’s selling anymore.
-It’s an old, rare book thing now.
+David: I don’t think it’s selling anymore.
+It’s an old, rare book now.

 Rick: What was it about?